-ach Underlease, the rent in respect of each Site (and specifiustment Factor) would be reviewed periodically.
-The purpose o determine the amount that a willing lessee would pay, by of the Sites, were each Site offered to the market on terms clease.
-The new Site rent determined for each Site is then to be aggregate open market rental value of all Units on each Site Adjustment Factor, which would apply to that Site for the 15 f the relevant Site Review in place of the Original Adjustment at APL has granted to the MoD following acquisition of the units
+SFA Service Family Accommodation, MoD's subsidised accommodation specifically the Original Adjustment Factor) would be reviewed periodically.
+The purpose of the Site Review is to determine the amount that a willing lessee would pay, by way of rent, for each of the Sites, were each Site offered to the market on terms identical to the Underlease.
+The new Site rent determined for each Site is then to be compared with the aggregate open market rental value of all Units on each Site to determine a New Adjustment Factor, which would apply to that Site for the 15 years from the date of the relevant Site Review in place of the Original